Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

-For each integer $k \ge 1$, we define recursively the function\footnote{In all this work, the $n$-th exponent of a function denotes its $n$-th iterate, for instance $F_2^2(n)$ is $F_2(F_2(n))$, not the square of $F_2(n)$.}
+For each integer $k \ge 1$, we recursively define the function\footnote{In all this work, the $k$-th exponent of a function denotes its $k$-th iterate.
+For instance, $F_2^2(n)$ is $F_2(F_2(n))$, not the square of $F_2(n)$.}

-The function $F_k$ is well defined since one may prove alongside that $0 \le F_k(n) \le n$ for all $n \ge 0$.
-This family of functions is due to Hofstadter \cite[Chapter~5]{GEB}.
-In particular, $F_2$ is Hofstadter's function~$G$, see OEIS entry \href{http://oeis.org/A5206}{A5206} \cite{OEIS,GEB,DowneyGriswold84,GaultClint}, known to satisfy $G(n)=\lfloor (n{+}1)/\varphi \rfloor$ where $\varphi$ is the golden ratio $(1{+}\sqrt{5})/2$.
-Similarly, $F_3$ is Hofstadter's function~$H$, see OEIS \href{http://oeis.org/A5374}{A5374}, and the generalization to higher degrees of recursive nesting in the definition of~$F_k$ was already suggested by Hofstadter~\cite{GEB}.
-To be complete, the OEIS database already includes $F_4$ as \href{http://oeis.org/A5375}{A5375}, $F_5$ as \href{http://oeis.org/A5376}{A5376}, and $F_6$ as \href{http://oeis.org/A100721}{A100721}.
-On the other hand, we choose to start this sequence with~$F_1$, where only one recursive call is done, leading to a function that can easily be shown to verify $F_1(n)=\lfloor (n{+}1)/2 \rfloor=\lceil n/2 \rceil$.
-Throughout this paper, we will never consider the case $k=0$: although the previous definition could be extended and give a non-recursive function~$F_0$, this $F_0$ has too little in common with the other~$F_k$ functions to be of much interest.
+The function $F_k$ is well defined, since one may prove that $0 \le F_k(n) \le n$ for all $n \ge 0$.
+This family of functions is due to Hofstadter \cite[Chap.~5]{GEB}.
+In particular, $F_2$ is Hofstadter's function~$G$ (see OEIS entry~\seqnum{A005206} \cite{OEIS,GEB,DowneyGriswold84,GaultClint}).
+Note that $G(n)=\lfloor (n+1)/\varphi \rfloor$ where $\varphi$ is the golden ratio $(1+\sqrt{5})/2$.
+Similarly, $F_3$ is Hofstadter's function~$H$ (see OEIS \seqnum{A005374}), and the generalization to higher degrees of recursive nesting in the definition of~$F_k$ was already suggested by Hofstadter~\cite{GEB}.
+To be complete, the OEIS database already includes $F_4$ as \seqnum{A005375}, $F_5$ as \seqnum{A005376}, and $F_6$ as \seqnum{A100721}.
+On the other hand, we choose to start this sequence with~$F_1$, where only one recursive call is done, leading to a function that can easily be shown to verify $F_1(n)=\lfloor (n+1)/2 \rfloor=\lceil n/2 \rceil$.
+Throughout this paper, we never consider the case $k=0$: although the previous definition could be extended and gives a non-recursive function~$F_0$, this $F_0$ has too little in common with the other~$F_k$ functions to be of much interest.